openshift-labs/learn-katacoda/intro-openshift/java-batch-processing/02-deploying-a-new-application.md

-To create a new application based on WildFly image, run the command:
+To create our new Java batch application based on WildFly image, run the command:

 ``oc new-app wildfly~https://github.com/jberet/intro-jberet.git``{{execute}}